Irreligion in Australia: Polls, surveys and statistics

 Although many Australians identify themselves as religious, the majority consider religion the least important aspect of their lives when compared with family, partners, work and career, leisure time and politics.
 This is reflected in Australia's church attendance rates, which are among the lowest in the world and in decline (reference from 2004).
 In explaining this phenomenon, writer and broadcaster Paul Collins said "Australians are quietly spiritual rather than explicitly religious" and the prominent historian Manning Clark defined Australian spirituality as "a shy hope in the heart ... understated, wary of enthusiasm, anti-authoritarian, optimistic, open to others, self-deprecating and ultimately characterized by a serious quiet reverence, a deliberate silence, an inarticulate awe and a serious distaste for glib wordiness."

 Donald Horne, one of Australia's well-known public intellectuals, believed rising prosperity in post-war Australia influenced the decline in church-going and general lack of interest in religion.
 "Churches no longer matter very much to most Australians.
 If there is a happy eternal life it's for everyone ...
 For many Australians the pleasures of this life are sufficiently satisfying that religion offers nothing of great appeal", said Horne in his landmark work The Lucky Country (1964).

 The found that 38.9% of Australian-born Australians claim no religion.
 In 2011 adults aged 18–34 were more than twice as likely as those in 1976 to have no religion (29% compared with 12%).
 The highest proportion of people who had no religion were young adults.
 The ABS has revealed that in 2011, the number of males claiming no religion was higher than females, that women claiming no religion were more likely to have no children, and that marriages were mostly performed by civil celebrants.
 Tasmania had the highest rate of citizens reporting no religion, at 50% while the rate was lowest in New South Wales (33%).

+Chinese Australians: Among immigrants, Chinese immigrants stand out as being significantly less religious compared to other groups, with a high proportion identifying as having no religion.
+People of English/Scottish/Irish Backgrounds form the largest group of those identifying with no religion.